-These days you can get very good equipment that cost a very pretty penny.
+These days you can get a plenty of very good hiking or backpacking equipment that cost a very pretty penny.
 Gear now is so advanced that it costs an arm and a leg to get the best.
-The silver lining is that the designs and materials of yesteryear can be had for cheap and it is still better than the best we had a decade ago.
+The silver lining is that the designs and materials of yesteryear can be had for cheap and it still has some extra than the best we had a decade ago.

 Especially outfitter gear, like REI’s house brand, that is driven by price point.
-You can get usable gear that’ll last and perform admirably for a fraction the cost of band name gear.
-The focus of this review is proof positive of this concept, it’s the awesome REI Half Dome 2.
+You can get usable gear that’ll last many trips and perform admirably for a fraction the cost of brand name gear.
+The focus of this review is proof positive of this concept, it’s one of REI tents: the awesome REI Half Dome 2.
+Put your boots on to get into this adventure!

 This is a freestanding backpacking and general backpacking tent.
-Sized for two people it’s a little cramped unless it’s your significant other, or very close friend!
-The tent has two doors, two vestibules, and full length rainfly.
+Sized for two people it’s a little cramped unless it’s your significant other or very close backpackers friends!
+The tent has two doors, two vestibules, and full-length rainfly so you won’t be worried about the water during your camping trips.
 It’s easy to pitch thanks to its sleeveless and hub-pole style design.

 The tent rolls up to a scant 6-inch by 21-inch hot dog shape.
-Pretty good, considering the tent floor has a spacious 88-inch by 52-inch and 40-inch peak height.
-The double vestibule design has about 8 square feet on each side where you could fit a substantial sized pack.
+Pretty good, considering the tent floor has plenty of spacious 88-inch by 52-inch and 40-inch peak height.
+The double vestibule design has about 8 square feet extra on each side where you could fit a substantial sized pack.

-The tie outs need to be more substantial because currently they’re awful.
-They’re there but they don’t work well to holdup the huge flaps of the rain fly.
+The tie outs need to be more substantial because currently, they’re awful.
+They’re there but they don’t work well to holdup the huge flaps of the rain fly and it can be a problem during high winds.
 There’s storage pockets underneath the vents inside the tent that work wonderfully.
-Most tent pockets are terrible but these work fantastic.
+Most tent pockets are terrible but these work fantastic for small gear storage.

 The poles are thick enough that you can suspend a mini lantern from them without the tent caving in on itself.
 The tent comes with odds and ends like tent stakes and guy lines with tighteners and they’re all usable in quality and not the old school bent iron and shoe string variety.

-The final cool thing about the tent is the ability to choose your own color.
-This is a cool way to personalize or match your gear by color.
+The final extra cool thing about the tent is the ability to choose the color between plenty of options.
+This is a cool way to personalize or match your hiking gear by color.
 The colors range from a subdued green to a loud orange and blue that stands out form the woods.
 Different strokes kind of thing.
-For a Boy Scout troop or outdoor school this is a great way to identify tents by group or gear rotation, just order and assign different colors.
+It can make thing easy for a Boy Scout troop or outdoor school, this is a great way to identify tents by a group or gear rotation, just order and assign different colors for camping trips

 The body of the tent is made of three materials.
 A very small 20-denier no-see-um mesh, a 40-denier uncoated nylon and 70-denier nylon taffeta.
-The canopy of the body is ridicules soft and the floor taffeta is a nice step up from the cheap woven nylon that so many tents of this price range has.
+The canopy of the body is a bit soft and the floor taffeta plays good durability.
+Is a nice step up from the cheap woven nylon that so many tents of this price range has.
 The body of the tent has no stitching problems per-se and the construction is adequate for the job it was designed for.

-The rain fly is a heavy duty 70-denier nylon taffeta that is stiffer than the floor and goes all the way to the bottom of the tent floor.
-It has vents that Velcro open and closed at the top for ventilation and flap tie outs along each edge.
+The waterproof rain fly is a heavy duty 70-denier nylon taffeta that is stiffer than the floor and goes all the way to the bottom of the tent floor.
+It has vents that Velcro open and closed at the top for ventilation that can help avoid condensation and flap tie outs along each edge.

-The poles are the best part of the whole tent and are a heavy duty 8.7mm aluminum hub made by DAC.
-They are thick enough that until you learn how to pull them into shape they feel like they aren’t flexible enough to fit.
+The poles are the best part of the whole tent and are a heavy duty 8.7mm aluminum hub made by DAC that works amazing during a strong wind.
+They are thick enough that until you learn how to pull them into shape they feel a bit like they aren’t flexible enough to fit.

 The zippers on the tent glide smoothly and the traditional storm flap found on most gear has been done away with on everything but the rain fly.
 This does a wonderful job of keeping the zipper from snagging on the body of the tent.
 The rain fly is stiff enough and held taint by the tent stakes to keep from snagging.